Professor Toyin Adisa

 OVERVIEW

-Toyin Adisa is a professor of Organisational Behaviour and HRM at UEL.
-He teaches and researches issues in comparative human resource management, Employment relations and Reforms in emerging and developing economies.
-Toyin is a senior fellow of the Higher Education Academy, a fellow of the Chartered Management Institute (CMI), and an academy fellow of the Chartered Institute of Personnel Development (CIPD).
-Toyin's primary research interests lie in the broad academic disciplines of human resource management, workplace behaviour, and employee relations.
+Toyin Ajibade Adisa is a Professor of Organisational Behaviour and Human Resource Management at the University of East London.
+He teaches and conducts research across undergraduate and postgraduate programmes, with expertise in comparative human resource management, employment relations, and institutional reforms in emerging and developing economies.
+He is a Senior Fellow of the Higher Education Academy, a Fellow of the Chartered Management Institute (CMI), an Academy Fellow of the Chartered Institute of Personnel and Development (CIPD), and a Certified Management and Business Educator (CMBE).

 CURRENT RESEARCH

-Most recent research: Work-Life Interface: Non-western Perspective (book in press).
+Most recent research: Work-Life Interface: Non-Western Perspective (book in press).

 - Diversity and inclusion